What is the Learning in Retirement program?

 Do I have to be retired to participate in LinR?

-No. Our lecture series are geared towards a retired audience and are generally offered during the daytime, but anyone with an interest in a given topic is welcome to register, regardless of age.
+No. Our classes are geared towards a retired audience and are generally offered during the daytime, with the exception of one-time evening lectures, but anyone with an interest in life-long learning is welcome to register!

 I’m not a Carleton alumnus.
 Can I still sign up and participate in LinR?